Portable Fuel Tank for Boats: The Complete Buyer's Guide

 Gravity-Fed Caddies

 Gravity-fed caddies are the next step up.
-Wheeled tank, hose, manual valve, and gravity does the dispensing.
-Flow is slow and you often have to tilt the tank to get the last few gallons out.
-Cheap (two to three hundred dollars for a 14 to 28 gallon unit) but the convenience tradeoff is real.
+Wheeled tank, hose, manual valve, gravity does the dispensing.
+Slow flow, and you often have to tilt the tank to get the last few gallons out.
+Cheap for a 14 to 28 gallon unit, but the convenience tradeoff is real.

 Hand-Crank Pump Caddies

-Hand-crank pump caddies are probably the most common place people end up.
+A fairly common place people end up but seem are never all that happy about.
 Wheeled tank in the 25 to 35 gallon range with a manual rotary pump.
-Transferring 25 gallons takes eight to twelve minutes of continuous cranking, and the bigger complaint in forums is the loading problem.
-A full 30-gallon caddy weighs around 250 pounds, and getting that in and out of a pickup bed without help is genuinely difficult.
+Transferring 25 gallons takes eight to twelve minutes of continuous cranking, and in cranking that thing until you think your arm is going to fall off!
+And the bigger complaint is the loading problem.
+A full 30-gallon caddy weighs around 250 pounds, and getting that in and out of a pickup bed without help is genuinely difficult, and is certainly not safe.

 Electric Pump Caddies

-Electric pump caddies solve the cranking problem.
-Same design but with a 12-volt or rechargeable pump instead of the manual crank.
-Flow rates jump from 2-to-4 GPM up to 8-to-15 GPM, which turns a 50-gallon transfer from a 25-minute job into a four or five minute one.
-You are still hauling 350 pounds of tank around when it is full, though.
+Same design as hand-crank caddies but with a 12-volt or rechargeable pump instead of the manual crank.
+Flow rates jump from 2-to-4 GPM up to 8-to-15 GPM, which turns a 50-gallon transfer to something between a 25-minute job and a four or five minute one depending on pump speed.
+(But at least you didn't have to crank your arm off!)

 Figuring Out the Right Capacity

-Sizing is where most buyers end up regretting their decision, and the regret almost always goes in the same direction.
-People size down to save money, then realize after the first month that a smaller portable fuel tank means more trips to the station and more loading cycles per season.
+Sizing is where most buyers regret their decision, and the regret almost always goes the same direction.
+People size down to save money, then realize the smaller caddy means more trips to the station and more loading cycles per season.

 A 5 to 15 gallon caddy works for PWC top-offs and emergency reserve fuel, but is too small for a real boat.
-A 25 to 30 gallon caddy fits single small boats (bowriders, fishing boats, pontoons under 22 feet) with moderate use, though you may be making two trips per fueling.
-The 50-gallon size is where the category settles for serious users: a full wake boat fill in one trip, a multi-watercraft household refueled in one cycle, and enough REC 90 to skip the gas station for the better part of a month.
+A 25 to 30 gallon caddy fits single small boats with light use, though you will likely be making two trips per fueling.
+The 50-gallon size is where the category settles for most inland lake and river boaters.
+A full wake boat fill in one trip, a multi-watercraft household refueled in one cycle.
+The 70-gallon size gives you even more headroom if you want to top off multiple boats and PWCs in one trip, or if you simply prefer to fuel less often.

 The Features That Actually Matter

 Tank material matters because the tank is the most expensive part of the whole thing.
-DOT-approved 3003 aluminum with internal baffles is the marine-grade standard: aluminum does not rust, it stands up to ethanol, and the baffles stop fuel from sloshing violently inside the tank during transport.
-Heavy-gauge polyethylene plastic is acceptable for smaller caddies but degrades in UV exposure.
-Uncoated steel is a bad idea near saltwater.
+DOT-approved 3003 aluminum with internal baffles is the marine-grade standard.
+Aluminum does not rust, stands up to ethanol, and the baffles stop fuel from sloshing violently during transport.
+Heavy-gauge polyethylene plastic is acceptable for smaller caddies but degrades in UV.
+Uncoated steel will rust and fail over time, even near fresh water.

-Wheels and motorization matter more if your terrain is challenging.
-Hard plastic casters catch on every dock board and grass patch they encounter.
+Wheels matter more if your terrain is challenging.
+Hard plastic casters catch on every dock board they encounter.
 Inflatable or solid rubber tires on a wider stance handle real surfaces.
-If you are dealing with grades or rough ground, motorization stops being a luxury and becomes the thing that keeps you actually using your caddy.
+On grades or rough ground, motorization stops being a luxury and becomes a necessity.

-Brakes only come on the motorized units, and they matter on anything with a slope.
-Three hundred fifty pounds of fuel rolling away from you on an incline is a problem you only need to have once.
-The rest of the checklist is the boring but important stuff: DOT approval on the tank, UL approval on the electrical components, lithium-ion (not lead-acid) batteries, and a real warranty.
+Brakes only come on the motorized units.
+Hundreds of pounds of fuel rolling away from you on an incline is a problem you never want to have, ever.
+The rest of the checklist: DOT approval on the tank, UL approval on components throughout, sealed lead acid (not lithium-ion) batteries for fire safety, and a real warranty.

 Mistakes That Come Up Repeatedly

-Buying without a pump is the second.
+Buying without a pump is the second mistake.
 Gravity caddies show up in search results because they are cheap, but pouring 30 to 50 gallons through a one-inch hose is slow and almost guarantees spills.
+And I mean SLOOOWWWWW.....

 Picking the wrong tank material is the fourth.
-Plastic degrades in UV and uncoated steel rusts near salt water.
+Plastic degrades in UV, uncoated steel rusts.
 Aluminum is the answer for any marine-adjacent use.

 Frequently Asked Questions

-The Smart Ass Fuel Mule is currently the only product in that motorized space, so the choice is really whether the category fits you.
-If it does, the price pays back over a few seasons and the unit will outlast almost everything else on your dock.
-If you want to see the full spec sheet, video walkthroughs from real owners, and current pricing, the Smart Ass Fuel Mule product page covers all of it.
-Either way, the goal is the same: stop overpaying the marina, stop hurting your back, and get back to the part of boating that made you want to own a boat in the first place.
+If you want the full spec sheet, video walkthroughs from real owners, and current pricing on both versions, the Smart Ass Fuel Mule product page covers all of it.
+Stop overpaying the marina, stop hurting your back, and get back to the part of boating that made you want to own a boat in the first place.